stefanledin/stefanledin.github.com/_posts/2014-03-19-the-hunt-for-the-perfect-wordpress-workflow.md

 Another good thing with WP Migrate DB Pro is that it also keeps the ``uploads/`` folder in sync.
 With the search and replace workflow, you would have to download that folder from the production server manually.

 ##TL;DR
 The perfect Wordpress development workflow might not even exist.
-The workflow in the 5K+ characters described above is definitly the best one.
-It's just a theory of how it could look like.
+The workflow described above is definitely not the best one, but it's just a theory of what it could look like.
 Please, stop laughing at me and tell me your thoughts about the subject instead.
 Until then, Github, Dploy and WP Migrate DB Pro might be ingredients that could make a workflow that's not perfect, but is working.